THE HON PAUL FLETCHER MP

 Minister for Communications, Urban Infrastructure, Cities and the Arts

-Minister for Communications, Urban Infrastructure, Cities and the Arts, the Hon Paul Fletcher MP, said the contract award was an important step in the development of Sydney’s new airport.
+Federal Minister for Communications, Urban Infrastructure, Cities and the Arts, the Hon Paul Fletcher MP, said the Morrison Government is getting on with delivering this once-in-a-generation infrastructure project.